 COVID

-As with the flu vaccine, COVID vaccines and boosters can still help prevent more serious side effects if you still become infected.
-And all of the precautions we were taking are still recommended and effective, especially for more vulnerable people.
+As with the one for the flu, COVID vaccines and boosters may not prevent you from getting COVID-19 completely.
+However, it will prevent more serious side effects if you do become infected.
+And all of the precautions we were taking are still recommended and helpful, especially for more vulnerable people.

 Why is the Triple Epidemic Happening?